NSpencer4/ROCr-CEG-4120/README.md

 To run the app locally:

-Cd into seefood (this directory has the Media directory) Python manage.py runserver
+Cd into rocr (this directory has the Media directory) Python manage.py runserver
 To access the app in a browser: